NatVanG/PBI-InspectorV2/README.md

 Visuals with a dotted border are visuals hidden by default as the following example:

 ![Wireframe with hidden visual](DocsImages/WireframeWithHiddenVisual.png)

+## <a id="ado"></a>Azure DevOps integration

+For a tutorial on how to run PBI Inspector as part of an Azure DevOps pipeline job (alongside Tabular Editor's BPA rules), see https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-build-pipelines.

+:exclamation: Please note that to work with PBI Inspector V2 the YAML file referenced in the tutorial needs to be updated as follows [ContinuousIntegration-Rules-PBIR.yml](DocsExamples/ContinuousIntegration-Rules-PBIR.yml).

 ## <a id="customerruleguide"></a>Custom Rules Guide